Insurance Plans Accepted

 Individual Psychotherapy with Adults

-Appointments as early as 7AM available
+All appointments are before noon and as early as 7AM available

 I am the Remote Team Clinical Director and LPC, LMHC at Portland Mental Health & Wellness.
 I completed a masters and doctorate in clinical psychology at Pacific University in 2014 and 2017 respectively.

 Clinically, I work from gestalt, multicultural, and feminist traditions.
 These traditions are unified through a common goal of cultural humility and personal empowerment.
 Furthermore, I am proactively engaged in the imperfect process of grounding in anti-racism.

 None of us fits perfectly into our labels, none of us if fully know through the labels we choose, nor are we as individuals representatives of the labels we do align with.
 I believe patients strive in their own unique way toward wholeness, congruence, authenticity, and growth.
 I believe that therapy provides a pathway toward growth and reconnection through the exploration of ways in which the patient’s wholeness has been disrupted in and by unsupportive, incongruent, or toxic relationships, environments and systems.
 I work with a variety of people on a variety of identity and life issues, including:

 - Body Activism (e.g., Health At Every Size, Fat Liberation/Activism, relationship with the body)

 - Gender Identity (e.g., transgender, genderqueer, agender, questioning)

 - Race/Ethnicity (e.g., areas of privilege and non-privilege, specifically addressing intersections of power, privilege, and oppression)